 The discharge lamps are MSD575 or MSR575, at 575 watts; the whole unit draws up to 800 watts while actively running.
 Output at the mirror is on the order of 8000-9000 lumens open white, in a 17 degree or so beam.
 A huge variety of effects can be obtained by playing focus-plane games between the two gobo wheels, color wheels, and the iris.
-In the most sensible usage mode they occupy 16 DMX slots, with 16-bit pan and tilt.
+A prism can be brought in split the image three ways and spin *that* spread around in a fully independent way, for some fascinating motion dynamics.
+In the most sensible usage mode the units occupy 16 DMX slots, with 16-bit pan and tilt.
 DMX in and out is 3-pin XLR.

 These are located in the Boston metro area.

 I can deliver to a radius of about 100 miles around that, which would